yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 6. You will now act on the recommendation remediation steps for the finding, and enable [Transparent Data Encryption](https://docs.microsoft.com/azure/sql-database/transparent-data-encryption-azure-sql) for the `TailspinToys` database.
 To accomplish this, you will switch over to using SSMS on your JumpBox VM for the next few steps.

-    > Transparent data encryption (TDE) needs to be manually enabled for Azure SQL Managed Instance.
+    >**Note**: Transparent data encryption (TDE) needs to be manually enabled for Azure SQL Managed Instance.
 TDE helps protect Azure SQL Database, Azure SQL Managed Instance, and Azure Data Warehouse against the threat of malicious activity.
 It performs real-time encryption and decryption of the database, associated backups, and transaction log files at rest without requiring changes to the application.

 7. On your JumpBox VM, open Microsoft SQL Server Management Studio 18 from the Start menu, and enter the following information in the **Connect to Server** dialog.